-- 1. Smoke-Free Properties: Smoking is prohibited in all indoor areas, which include but are not limited to apartments, entryways, hallways, stairwells, balconies, lobbies, community rooms, laundry rooms and all outdoor areas.
+- Smoke-Free Properties: Smoking is prohibited in all indoor areas, which include but are not limited to apartments, entryways, hallways, stairwells, balconies, lobbies, community rooms, laundry rooms and all outdoor areas.
 The Smoke-Free Properties are: 350 Van White Memorial Boulevard, 901 4th Ave N., 1015 4th Ave N., 710 2nd St N.E., 616 Washington St N.E. - 2.
-Family Properties: Starting August 1, 2018, smoking is prohibited in all indoor areas (as described above) and within 25 feet of the structure unless the property line is less than 25 feet from the structure, smoking is permitted at the property line.
-Family Properties include AMP 1 (Glendale Townhomes) and AMP 2 (Scattered Sites). - 3.
+Family Housing Units: Starting August 1, 2018, smoking is prohibited in all indoor areas (as described above) and within 25 feet of the structure unless the property line is less than 25 feet from the structure, smoking is permitted at the property line. - 3.
 All other properties, including MPHA administrative buildings: Smoking is prohibited in all indoor areas (as described above) and all outdoor areas except where there is a designated smoking area.
 Designated smoking areas will be clearly marked and will be at least 25 feet from the building.
 All smokers in designated smoking areas must dispose of smoking materials in proper receptacles. - 4.
 All tenants shall sign a lease addendum to comply with the smoking prohibitions and agree to smoke only off the property or in the outdoor designated area.
 Tenants are responsible for the behavior of their guests and violations by guests are considered a violation of the Tenant's lease.

-PART XVII

-PET POLICY
+PART XVII: PET POLICY